proton2/java-leven/README.md

       Some holes in seams is not fixed.
   - Nick Gildea Leven OpenCL kernels Dual contouring implementation translated to Java.
 Some holes in seams is not fixed.
 The first raw version will still improve;

+## Build Instructions
+The dependencies are:
+  * Maven
+  * Java 11
+  * I used IntelliJ IDEA Community edition

 ## Usage